pavannaik3009/IMDB_Reco/README.md

 In this project we have combined movie attributes such as genre, plot, director and cast to calculate its cosine similarity with another movie.

+## Web Scraping
+Tools: Python(Beautifulsoup, re)

+**re(regular expression)** is a special sequence of characters that helps you match or find other strings or sets of strings, using a specialized syntax held in a pattern.

+**Beautifulsoup** is a library for pulling data out of HTML and XML files.